Shahid718/Fortran-Phase-field-codes-using-Internal-Procedures/dendrite/ReadMe.md

 ### **Initial microstructure**

 The statement invokes the function `initial_microstructure`.
-It takes `seed` as actual argument and assigns the function value to the `phi` array.
+It takes `seed` as the actual argument and assigns the function value to the `phi` array.

 Now the area where `phi = 1` is a small solid initial structure and others have `phi = 0`.
 The initial temperature is `0` in the system.